iBaa/PlexConnect/README.md

 - re-work the reply to fit into AppleTV's XML communication scheme
 - let iOS do the rest

+## Requirements
+Python 2.x series with being the 2.7 minimum (Python 3.x is not supported)

 ## Installation
   ```sh